 TWD Application Forms and Instructions

-Institutions that have received less than $6 million per year from R01 and equivalent grant support (total costs) in each of the last two fiscal years are eligible to apply.
-An institution may apply for and hold only one RISE grant.
-Institutions eligible for the Initiative for Maximizing Student Development Program are not eligible to apply for or receive RISE grants.
-Similarly, IRACDA lead institutions are not eligible to apply for or receive RISE grants.
 The total requested project period for these awards may not exceed 5 years.
 Awards are renewable.
-While there are no budgetary caps for this award, all requested costs must be reasonable, well documented, and fully justified and commensurate with the scope of the proposed program.
+While there are no budgetary caps for this award, all requested costs must be reasonable, well-documented, and fully justified and commensurate with the scope of the proposed program.

-NIGMS encourages all applicants for RISE grants (new as well as renewal) to contact Dr. Luis Cubano or Dr. Anissa J. Brown at 301-594-3900.
-For more information about the RISE program, please see the links below, and consult the RISE program announcement (PAR-16-361).
+NIGMS encourages all applicants for RISE grants to contact Dr. Luis Cubano or Dr. Anissa J. Brown.

-Applicants should also please note that NIGMS does not require applicants requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.
+Applicants should also note that NIGMS does not require applications requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.

 This page last reviewed on